Warroad High School: Hockey

 In 1956, Warroad High School wanted to increase its hockey profile and hired Ken Johannson and Bob Johnson as teachers and coaches of the boys' hockey team.
-They had previously been roommates for two years at the University North Dakota, and neither knew the other was hired to run the team.
+They had previously been roommates for two years at the University of North Dakota, and neither knew the other was hired to run the team.

 Warroad hockey teams are part of the hockey only Mariucci Conference.
 The Warriors boys hockey team has won the Class A state hockey tournaments in 1994, 1996, 2003, and 2005.
 They have also made 10 appearances at the state finals as well as 21 overall tournament appearances.

 The Warriors girls hockey team won back-to-back state titles in 2010 and 2011.
 They have participated and placed in the Minnesota state tournament seven times since 2006.